viperproject/prusti-dev/docs/user-guide/src/tour/testing.md

 // Prusti: verifies
 ``` -->

 Note, the function `test_list` would still be available when the program is compiled normally.
-There may be a possibility to do have something similar to the `#[cfg(test)]` annotation in Prusti.
+There may be a possibility to have something similar to the `#[cfg(test)]` annotation in Prusti.
 This would allow you to only have `test_list` during verification, see [this section](../capabilities/limitations.md#conditional-compilation-for-verification-vs-normal-compilation) of the limitations chapter.

 Our test code can be verified, so it appears that our specification is not too restrictive or incomplete.